jimmyvluong/Strava_API_Fun/readme.md

-[] Comparison to past performance aka "Relative Performance" [] Add database schema with all columns and column types [] Make a PostGreSQL database on Render and store the data there, instead of in DataFrames
+[] Comparison to past performance aka "Relative Performance" [] Add database schema with all columns and column types [] Make a PostGreSQL database on Render and store the data there, instead of in DataFrames [] Half-year in Review and Year in Review

 ## MVP Features
 [] Tell me how many miles per each activity I have completed.
-[] Tell me how many miles per each activity I have completed by month.
-[] Tell me how many more miles per each activity I need to do to achieve the next milestone.
+[] Tell me how many miles per each activity I have completed by time (week, month, year) [] Tell me how many more miles per each activity I need to do to achieve the next milestone.

 ## Software Dev Features